With Chalk NamedQuery objects, you can define and version your common query patterns in code.

 CHALK_PLAN_ADHOC_QUERIES=3

-The first environment variable will cache the ad-hoc query requests in the database.
-The second environment variable will plan up to 3 of the most recent ad-hoc queries.
-These Ad-hoc queries are re-planned at boot so that code or platform changes can be reflected in the query plan.
+The first environment variable will enable writing down query requests to the database.
+Setting the second environment variable to 3 will make the engine pod plan up to 3 of the most recently saved ad-hoc queries.
+These ad-hoc queries are re-planned at boot, so code or platform changes will be reflected in the query plan.
+With ad-hoc query caching enabled, you can cache the sketches of your most frequent queries without defining the queries in code.